bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch3-1-1">3.1.1 Welcome to Module 3</h3>
 <!------------------------------------------------------------------------------------------------>

-In this module, we\'re going to be talking about selectors.
+In this module, we&#39;re going to be talking about selectors.

-At this point, we\'ve seen basic selectors, but we\'re starting to have a slightly more complex HTML document,
+At this point, we&#39;ve seen basic selectors, but we&#39;re starting to have a slightly more complex HTML document,

 We're going to need a lot more tools than just the HTML tag name.

-In this module, we\'re going to talk about classes and IDs, pseudo-classes, contextual selectors, and then how you combine all these selectors together and understand the Cascading part of Cascading style sheets.
+In this module, we&#39;re going to talk about classes and IDs, pseudo-classes, contextual selectors, and then how you combine all these selectors together and understand the Cascading part of Cascading style sheets.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch3-1-2">3.1.2 Module 3 outline</h3>
 <!------------------------------------------------------------------------------------------------>

-In this module, we\'ll learn:
+In this module, we&#39;ll learn:

 -   How to use classes and IDs to independently target HTML elements of the same type